Best things to do in Tokyo: A 2026 travel guide

 This peaceful shrine offers a refreshing change of scenery with its surrounding wooded area near Harajuku Station.

-A walk from Shibuya crossing to Meiji Shrine takes you through classic neighborhoods, blending urban architecture with traditional charm.
+A walk from the Shibuya Crossing to Meiji Shrine takes you through classic neighborhoods, blending urban architecture with traditional charm.
 Otherwise, you can reach it easily by public transportation.

 Odaiba’s Seaside Park